 Ohio EPA does not have sediment standards.
-The Agency follows certain guidelines for determining if sediments are in need of remediation, if certain restrictions are necessary during the dredging activity, if sediments can be disposed of in the open lake, and if sediments are suitable for upland beneficial reuse.
+However, the Agency follows certain guidelines for determining if sediments are causing environmental impacts and are in need of remediation, if certain restrictions are necessary during the dredging activity to prevent/minimize further impact, if sediments can be disposed of in the open lake, and if sediments are suitable for upland beneficial reuse.
 All dredging and disposal projects are reviewed by the Ohio EPA, under the authority of Clean Water Act Section 401, to ensure protection of water quality.
 The Great Lakes Dredging Manual and Inland Testing Manual, prepared by U.S.EPA and the Corps of Engineers, address testing for dredged sediments that are proposed for disposal in waters of the U.S. The manuals present a tiered approach that looks at bulk sediment concentrations via elutriate analysis, bioassays (toxicity) and bioaccumulation.
+Ohio EPA is currently developing guidance on evaluating sediment contaminant results that will assist in further defining when this use is impaired or not.
+This method also utilizes a tiered approach.
+It is likely that, when actual sediment remediation dredging is implemented, final sediment targets may be based on maximum contaminant concentrations allowable, a 95% Upper Confidence Limit (UCL), a surface weighted concentration (SWAC), or an arithmetic or geometric mean.
+Final sediment targets may vary for each AOC depending on the contaminants present, the characteristics of the watershed (i.e. sediment load from upstream), the uses associated with that section of the AOC, and the contaminants or program that is guiding the remediation.

-It is difficult to establish standards for sediment because the concentrations and availability of contaminants vary based on sediment particle size (i.e., sand content vs. silt content), the amount of total organic carbon in the sediment, the bioavailability of different forms of a contaminant, other environmental physical and chemical conditions, and the contaminant pathways that may exist.
+It is difficult to establish standards for sediment because the concentrations and availability of contaminants vary based on sediment particle size (i.e., sand content vs. silt content), the amount of total organic carbon in the sediment, the bioavailability of different forms of a contaminant, environmental physical and chemical conditions, and the contaminant pathways that may exist.
 As a general guidance, sediments that are greater than 60 percent sand (.063 mm grain size) and have less than 5g/kg of total organic carbon will probably not contain contaminants at levels of concern.
+The main sediment contaminants of concern in Ohio AOCs are metals, PCBs and PAHs.

 Tables summarizing background/benchmark concentrations for Lake Erie and tributaries in the Lake Erie watershed are provided in Appendix Table D-1.
 Background, threshold and probable effect levels developed by U.S.EPA and Environment Canada are provided in Appendix Table D-2.
-Appendix Table D-3 provides guidance on the acceptable levels of contaminants in sediment to be reused for upland application.
+Preliminary guidelines for upland reuse of dredged sediment are in Table D-3.
+Each of the RAP groups will need to work with the references available and the agencies involved to determine the appropriate sediment target levels for their AOC.

-In certain cases, in water disposal may be restricted due to the sheer volume of sediment to be discharged.
-This would be applicable to the open lake disposal of sediments dredged from the Toledo Harbor lake approach channel.
+In certain cases, in-water disposal may be restricted due to the sheer volume of sediment to be discharged.
+This would be applicable to the open lake disposal of sediments in the western basin that are dredged from the Toledo Harbor lake approach channel.